 One of the commonest requirements in project development is to see what has changed.
 You might want to look at the differences between two revisions of the same file, or the differences between two separate files.
 TortoiseGit provides a built-in tool named TortoiseGitMerge for viewing differences of text files.
 For viewing differences of image files, TortoiseGit also has a tool named TortoiseGitIDiff.
-Of course, you can use your own favourite diff program if you like.
+Of course, you can use your own favorite diff program if you like.

 If you want to see what (uncommitted) changes you have made in your working tree, just use the explorer context menu and select → .